ballardtj/ballardtj.github.io/_posts/2024-10-24-fatigue-modelling.md

 correct forecast, and it's doing so with a high degree of confidence.

 Of course, you could argue that, the model with data-informed parameters is always going to make more accurate predictions because the very same data was used to inform the model's parameters.
 This is true.
 It's not a surprise that the second model does a better job.
-What is suprising, however, is *how much better* a job the data-informed model does than the default value model.
-This default value model is not a strawman.
+What is surprising, however, is *how much better* a job the data-informed model does than the default value model.
+This default value model is not a straw man.
 It's not obvious that this model should make such poor predictions.
 After all, it forms the basis of the software platforms that are being used to manage shift work in industry.
-The surprise is just how much better off an organisation can be if they move beyond these off-the-shelf platforms and develop costumised solutions for forecasting and managing fatigue among their workforce.
+The surprise is just how much better off an organisation can be if they move beyond these off-the-shelf platforms and develop customised solutions for forecasting and managing fatigue among their workforce.

 ## Practical Implications for Organisations